Football at the 1984 Summer Olympics

 The association football (soccer) tournament at the 1984 Summer Olympics started on July 29 and ended on August 11, taking place throughout the United States.
 It was the first Olympic soccer competition in which officially professional players were allowed.
-Until then, the amateur-only rule had heavily favored socialist countries from the Eastern Bloc whose players were professionals in all but name.
+Until then, the amateur-only rule had heavily favored Soviet Bloc states from Eastern Europe whose players were professionals in all but name.
 However, as agreed with FIFA to preserve the importance of the World Cup, the Olympic competition was restricted to players with no more than five "A" caps at tournament start, regardless of age.
 Specifically, they allowed teams from countries outside of UEFA and CONMEBOL to field their strongest sides, while restricting UEFA and CONMEBOL (the strongest confederations whose teams had played all finals and won every single World Cup title) countries to players who had not played in a World Cup.

 The soccer tournament was held in four venues: